CreativeBuilds/creative-bot/README.md

 This bot is made by [CreativeBuilds](https://dlive.tv/creativebuilds) *(Owner)* and [Oblivifrek](https://dlive.tv/Oblivifrek) *(Contributor)*

-If you wish to be added to this list and help develop the bot, check out the Getting Started page!
+If you wish to be added to this list and help develop the bot, check out the [Developer Getting Started](https://github.com/CreativeBuilds/creative-bot/wiki/New-Developer-Setup) page!

 ### Installation Process